awslabs/dynamodb-document-js-sdk/README.md

 # DynamoDB Document SDK

+**NOTE:** As of September 10, 2015, this version of the Document SDK will be deprecated in favor of the [AWS.DynamoDB.DocumentClient][1] in the standard [AWS JS SDK][2].
+This repository will continued to be hosted, but not maintained outside of bug reports.
+In addition, discussion and request for guidance should be directed at the [AWS JS SDK][2].
+Here's how you can get started with [the new client!][3]

 This SDK abstracts away the typing of attribute values in the low level SDK in order to provide a simpler developing experience.
 JS datatypes like `string` or `number` can be passed directly into DynamoDB requests and the wrapping will be handled for you; similarly for responses, datatypes will be unwrapped.